prayash/deep-learning/deep-learning-keras/README.md

 The optimizer algorithm is the algorithm used to train your neural network.
 The loss function is how the training process measures how 'right' or 'wrong' the NN's predictions are.

 ### **Pre-processing training data**
 Navigate to the `03` directory.
 We'll use `sales_data_training.csv` to train a NN that will predict how much money we can expect future video games to earn based on historical data.
-In the dataset, we have one row for eac video game title that the store has sold in the past.
+In the data set, we have one row for eac video game title that the store has sold in the past.
 For each game, we have recorded several attributes:

 ![Training Data](img/training_data.png)